2018 Gorilla Permit Booking in Uganda

-Cancelling your Gorilla Trekking Safari – What happens to Permit?
+Canceling your Gorilla Trekking Safari – What happens to Permit?

 Over the years we have been in business as a Tour Operator this has rarely happened, When it does happen, we cannot go back to Uganda Wildlife Authority and get the refund for the permit.

-What we do is this – we resell your permit to another tour operator, or use it with another client of ours that needs a permit on the same date as the cancelled permit.
+What we do is this – we resell your permit to another tour operator, or use it with another client of ours that needs a permit on the same date as the canceled permit.

 This has worked 99.5% of the time with one exception.
 For further help in regards to Safari Refunds, we ask you to read Kabiza Wilderness Safaris Term of Service where this addressed in a more detailed way.